Milk Chocolate Covered Almond Biscuits

 Ingredients: MILK CHOCOLATE (sugar, cocoa mass, cocoa butter*, sunflower lecithin, vanilla).
-BISCUITS (wheat flour, brown sugar, butter, almonds, sea salt, sodium bicarbonate), SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin).
+BISCUITS (wheat flour, brown sugar, butter, almonds, sea salt, sodium bicarbonate), SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, milk).
 Contains: almonds, wheat, milk.
 May contain: peanuts, hazelnuts, almonds, pistachios, walnuts, pecans, eggs.

 *Rainforest Alliance Certified™ sustainable.

 This product is manufactured in a facility that handles allergens.
 Although we strive to hold the highest food safety and allergen control standards, the risk of cross-contamination is still present.
 ANY OF OUR PRODUCTS MAY CONTAIN: Milk • Soy • Eggs • Peanuts • Wheat • Barley • Almonds • Chestnuts • Hazelnuts • Pecans • Pistachios • Walnuts.
 For more information, please read our Allergens and Food Sensitivity information for all of our chocolate products.

 - Our products are manufactured in a facility that handles allergens.

 - Although we strive to hold the highest food safety and allergen control standards, the risk of cross-contamination is still present.

 - Any of our products may contain: Milk • Soy • Eggs • Peanuts • Wheat • Barley • Almonds • Chestnuts • Hazelnuts • Pecans • Pistachios • Walnuts.